SpasMilenkov/UniTrackRemaster/README.md

 ---

-UniTrackRemaster is currently just my pet project and nothing to serious.
+UniTrackRemaster is currently just my pet project and nothing too serious.
 It would be wonderful if it actually saw any use, but for now I use it as a way to hone my web dev skills.
-If you made it to here you showed at least some interest in the repo, thank you!
+If you made it to here you showed at least some interest in the repo, thank you!✨